Traditional Telephone to be Discontinued in 2014:

-Information Systems & Computing (ISC) will discontinue traditional telephone service on July 1, 2014 with the exception of services such as security and fax lines.
+Information Systems & Computing (ISC) will discontinue traditional telephone service on July 1, 2014.
 To take advantage of additional cost savings offered in the Switch Now Discount program, offices and departments are encouraged to upgrade to PennNet Phone service now.
 Offices and departments remaining on traditional telephone service will pay a significant increase in cost in FY15.

 Start the Switch in 2 Easy Steps